nehotx04/SkillTest-LaravelVue/README.md

 The challenge will contain a few core features most applications have.
 That includes connecting to an API, basic MVC, exposing an API, and finally tests.

 ### Important
+To access the administrator routes, use the '/admin' route and you will be redirected to the administration.
+Before trying to get into the administration, you must use php artisan migrate --seed to create the administrator user.

+the administrator credentials are:
+    email: admin@admin.com
+    password: admin

 Create the frontend in the same project/repo as the backend

 The API we want you to connect to is [https://dummyjson.com/docs/quotes](https://dummyjson.com/docs/quotes)